Boeijink & Boekel Painting conservation studio

 Old retouchings can have changed colour for several reasons.
 Sometimes the retouching have been badly done, the color and structure have integrated poorly, or paint has been applied on top of the original paint layer.

-Old stickers applied to the back to cover up holes and tears will in time cause deformations on the original linen; they will become visible on the front.
+Old patches applied to the back to cover up holes and tears will in time cause deformations on the original linen; they will become visible on the front.

 Materials used in restoration have to be reversible, i.e. the materials should not damage the original and must be removable with simple means.